riyazdf/dockercon-workshop/README.md

 If you give a container capabilities but run as non root, all these capabilities are dropped on exec of the command, and can only be raised via filesystem capabilities or suid programs.
 This means that you can't add capabilities to non-root users, only take away capabilities from the root user.
 This feature may be added to Docker in future versions, but it will require kernels >=4.3 because it requires ambient capabilities.

+In practice you have 3 options right now:

+* run as root with a large set of capabilities and try to manage capabilities within your container manually - not recommended unless you know exactly what you are doing
+* run as root with limited capabilities to begin with; use --cap-add and --cap-drop in `docker run` to achieve this
+* run as an unprivileged user and no capabilities

+One more option *may* be added in the future:

+* run as a non-root user and a small set of specific capabilities

 ### Tools